Bruce Banner: That's... that's ridiculous.

 - The Knight Life series (Knight Life, One Knight Only, and Fall of Knight)

 - The Psi-Man series (as David Peters)

-- And the one (Before Dishonor) where The Borg.
+- Before Dishonor, where The Borg.
 Eat.
 PLUTO.

-- Also responsible for writing pretty much all of the Q-related novels (which are some of the best Star Trek novels period), including I, Q (co-written with Q's actor, John de Lancie), Q Squared (featuring TOS villain Trelane), and Q In Law (Q hooks up with Lwaxana Troi for his own nefarious purposes, causing hilarity to literally and figuratively ensue).
+- Also responsible for writing pretty much all of the Q-related novels (which are some of the best Star Trek novels period), including:

 - The Sir Apropos of Nothing series

 - Numerous comic book movie novelizations